Nerve conduction studies help to test how well and how fast nerves conduct electrical signals.

 Why are nerve conduction studies done?

 Nerve conduction studies are used for a wide variety of reasons including:

 - To assess nerve damage following an injury.

-- To check for damage to nerves, caused by conditions such as diabetes.
+- To check for damage to nerves caused by certain conditions (peripheral neuropathy).

-- To check for 'trapped' nerves - conditions such as carpal tunnel syndrome or tarsal tunnel syndrome.
+- To check for 'trapped' nerves - conditions such as carpal tunnel syndrome.

 How do nerve conduction studies work?

-Small electrical pulses made by a machine are used to mimic the electrical signals made by nerves.
+Very small electrical shocks made by a machine are used to mimic the electrical pulses made by nerves.
 By attaching a small device that is able to detect electricity or supply electricity (an electrode) to the skin, the nerve can be stimulated with a very small electrical pulse.
 If the nerve is attached to a muscle, the muscle will contract in response to the electrical signal.

 To test sensory nerves, the electrodes are usually attached to the fingers or toes with another electrode either at the ankle or wrist.
-When the electrical pulse is applied to the fingers or toes the sensory nerve carries the electrical signal away from the arm or leg.
+When the electrical pulse is applied to the fingers or toes the sensory nerve carries the electrical signal.
 The electrode at the wrist or ankle detects the electrical impulse when it reaches that point.

 Nerve conduction studies can also be used to measure whether the size of the electrical impulses decreases as they travel along the nerve.